qiyf/PredictiveGenome/README.md

 We model the chromatin as beads on a string.
 Each bead is assigned with a chromatin state, and will be labeled as a CTCF binding site in a given orientation or depending on the underlying Chip-Seq signal.

 The exact process is illustrated with the following flow chart.

+The example folder outline the steps to simulation chromosome 1 from GM12878 cells.